Norwegian Wood

 her.
 Don't you think it's terrible?"

 "I really can't say," I answered.
-"You ought to have a good talk with
+"You ought to have a good talk

 your boyfriend.
 Then it's a question of whether you forgive him or